cellabox/cellabox/README.md

 1. Contact Reto Keller, info@cellabox.com
 2. Reserve an ID number with adding your sensor to the list above.
 3. If you are planning to implement a new sensors: add the sensor to the [list of sensors](#list-of-sensors).
+4. Add a page with the module description to the [Wiki](https://github.com/cellabox/cellabox/wiki)
-4. Add a folder with your schematic like this: *cellabox/hw/kicad/id=?_sensor-name/*.
+5. Add a folder with your schematic like this: *cellabox/hw/kicad/id=?_sensor-name/*.
 Draw your schematic with the free and open source ECAD [KiCAD](http://kicad-pcb.org/).
-5. Implement your module and sensors on the nRF52840.
+6. Implement your module and sensors on the nRF52840.
-6. Once tested, commit your changes to this repository.
+7. Once tested, commit your changes to this repository.

 # Contribution guidelines

-* **TODO**: If you hard code something or you have to continue there later — write TODO in the comment
+* **TODO**: If you hard code something or you have to continue there later — write TODO in the comment and start a task in the [Cellabox Project](https://github.com/cellabox/cellabox/projects/4).
+Also start a [Cellabox Project](https://github.com/cellabox/cellabox/projects/4) task to describe future features of your module or the FW in general.
 * **Bugs and issues**: Bugs and feature requests — [submit to the Issue Tracker](https://github.com/cellabox/cellabox/issues)
 * **Questions**: Stack Overflow — [post questions using the `cellabox` tag](http://stackoverflow.com/questions/tagged/cellabox)
 * **ECAD**: use [KiCAD](http://kicad-pcb.org/).